trevjonez/composite-build-lifecycle-task-propagation/README.md

 Oh, fun!
 It looks like `--dry-run` doesn't behave quite how we would have wanted either.
 That is probably something we can look past.

-I really don't want to relocate these plugins out to a new repo just yet.
 It might be time to actually have gradle generate my entire CI pipeline configuration?
-Or is there some gradle magic we can work in to treat certain tasks in a special way when used in the context of a composite build.
+Or is there some gradle magic we can work in to treat certain tasks in a special way when used in the context of a composite build?

+## TLDR:

+I want `./gradlew unitTestSuite` to trigger all the tasks that currently requires me to do `./gradlew unitTestSuite :included-project:unitTestSuite :plugins:plugin1:unitTestSuite` but without having to list out `:included-project:unitTestSuite :plugins:plugin1:unitTestSuite` in bash or in gradle scripts.